How to use solar energy to maximise your savings

 If you know that it is unavoidable that your household uses a lot of energy during the evening, you may want to look into installing a solar battery.

 A solar battery will store any excess energy you produce during the day in your battery so you can avoid using electricity from the grid as much as possible.
-Nicola explains that there is a caveat to solar battery installation:
+Elvan explains that there is a caveat to solar battery installation:

 “Installing a solar battery is a bonus because you can store the excess energy you produce during the day… but you need to ensure you have the right size system to produce enough to store.